coverclock/com-diag-grandote/README.md

 of Diminuto are shipping in a number of commercial products from several of my clients.

-The pthread portions of Desperadito - and, hence, Grandote - were forked from Hayloft, a C++ framework for using Amazon Web Service (AWS) Simple Storage Service (S3).
-The unit tests are a mixture of straight C++ programs (whose implementations were a little strange to make them easier to use in VxWorks) from the ancient Desperado code base, Google Test programs from the Hayloft code base, and even some unit tests main programs from the Diminuto code base that use the Diminuto unit test framework.
+The POSIX thread portions of Desperadito - and, hence, Grandote - were forked from Hayloft, a C++ framework for using Amazon Web Service (AWS) Simple Storage Service (S3).
+A tiny portion of Diminuto was in C++, and those facilities have been moved into Grandote, making Diminuto purely C. The unit tests are a mixture of straight C++ programs (whose implementations were a little strange to make them easier to use in VxWorks) from the ancient Desperado code base, Google Test programs from the Hayloft code base, and even some unit test main programs from the Diminuto code base that use the Diminuto unit test framework.
 The Google Test programs use a thin helper layer from yet another project, Lariat.
-For new unit tests, I strongly recommend Google Test.
+For new unit tests, I strongly recommend Google Test, although the Diminuto unit test framework is simple and easy to use.

 To use Grandote you need to also install Diminuto, Lariat, and Google Test.
 This is easier than it sounds.
-I had issues getting the Google Test unittest program to link under Ubuntu 14.04 and the problem defied my ability to fix it; I ran the same build on Ubuntu 16.04 and had one tiny dependency issue that was easily remedied.
+I had issues getting the unittest main program that uses Google Test to link under Ubuntu 14.04 and the problem defied my ability to fix it; I ran the same build on Ubuntu 16.04 and had one tiny dependency issue that was easily remedied; my guess is there was really only that one small issue, and the other error messages that side-tracked me were spurious.

 Grandote, Desperado, Desperadito, Hayloft, Lariat, and Diminuto were all written by me, are the intellectual property of the Digital Aggregates